MohamedElgammal/VPR-LLM/README.md

-**VPR-LLM**
+**VTR-LLM**
-VPR-LLM is a proof-of-concept system that brings the power of Large Language Models (LLMs) to FPGA computer-aided design (CAD) tools.
-It integrates LLMs with the VPR (Versatile Place and Route) toolchain to provide natural-language assistance during CAD tool usage and development.
+VTR-LLM is a system that brings the power of Large Language Models (LLMs) to FPGA computer-aided design (CAD) tools.
+It integrates LLMs with the VTR (Versatile Place and Route) toolchain to provide natural-language assistance during CAD tool usage and development.

 This repository contains both: